IT’S PLAYOFF TIME!

 Suggestions For Playing Sports with Diabetes:

 - Always Test.
-It is critical to know where your levels are before, during, and after a game.
+It is critical to know where your blood sugar levels are before, during, and after a game.
 Make sure you are familiar with the right amount of insulin needed for an ideal performance to prevent Hypoglycemia (lows) or Hyperglycemia (highs).

 - Smart Eating.
 Choosing the right food before a game will give you the necessary energy and allow you to manage your numbers better.